jasonpaulraj/whatsapp-chat-analyzer/README.md

 # WhatsApp Chat Analyzer

-This project is a web application that analyzes exported WhatsApp chat files (either `.txt` or `.zip` containing a `.txt` file).
+This project is a web application that analyzes exported WhatsApp chat files (either `.txt` or `.zip`).
 It provides various statistics and visualizations about the chat.

 ## Preview